peyrona/mingle/README.md

 > 1. Start **Glue** (for Linux, use "menu.sh"; for Windows "run-win.ps1", for MacOS "run-mac.sh").
 > 2. Open the editor (click the pencil icon at toolbar).
 > 3. Open an example (under the 'examples' folder): they are numbered from easiest to smartest.
-> 4. Read, understand and test (play with it).
+> 4. Read, understand and test (run it).
 > 5. Modify the _Une_ source code and re-test.
 > 6. Go to #3

  **What license has Mingle?**

-> Everything is Open Source under the Apache License 2.0, including the language itself, the MSP specifications, all the source code and even the documentation.
+> All code is Open Source under the Apache License 2.0.
 >
-> The books (licensed as Creative Commons) are under "todeploy/docs" folder:
+> The books (licensed as Creative Commons) are under "docs" folder:
 > * Une_language.pdf
 > * Mingle_Standard__Platform.pdf
 > * Une_reference__sheet.pdf

  **What about the logo?**

 > Following the Open Source tradition, the mascot for the _Une_ language is an animal, in this case, an electric anguilla named **Tune**.
-You can use it anywhere, as long as it's related to **Mingle** or _Une_.
+You are allowed to use it anywhere, as long as it's related to **Mingle** or _Une_.

 ![Une language logo](https://github.com/peyrona/mingle/blob/main/todeploy/docs/images/mingle-logo-64x64.png)